andrewhinh/captafied/README.md

 - *Image Search (where results are ranked by relevance to a query image)*
 - *Anomaly detection (where outliers with little relatedness are identified)*
 - *Diversity measurement (where similarity distributions are analyzed)*
-- *Classification (where text strings and/or images are classified by their most similar label)*
+- *Classification (where text and/or images are classified by their most similar label)*

+Once the user submits a table, a request regarding it, and optionally checks one or more of the above boxes, we first check if the user wants to use a manually-implemented function.

 If so, we use [OpenAI's CLIP](#credit) to compute image and/or text embeddings and [UMAP](#credit) to reduce the embeddings' dimensionality as necessary.
 Then, we call the corresponding manually-implemented function to perform the task.
 (Note that for efficiency and quality purposes, only changes to which columns are used are supported.)

 Otherwise, we use [OpenAI's API](#credit) to generate Python code that returns one or more of the following:

 - pandas DataFrames
 - Python strings/f-strings